-The Relationship Between Interest Rates and House Prices
+The Relationship Between Interest Rates, Home Price, and the Cost Ownership

-Every home purchase involving a mortgage includes two major financial considerations: the price of the home and the interest rate of the loan.
-How do these two sides of the same coin affect the overall price of a house, and how do they affect your decision to purchase a home?
-We’ll address any confusion you may have by explaining the dynamic between your interest rate and the price of your home and the cost of homeownership.
+Every home purchase involving a mortgage includes two major financial considerations: the price of the home and the loan’s interest rate.
+How do these two elements affect the overall cost of homeownership, and how might they affect your decision to purchase a home?
+We’ll address this topic by explaining the dynamic between your interest rate, the price of your home and the cost of homeownership.

 To help us demystify this relationship, we invited Jaime Bargiel, SVP of Sales & Marketing, and Michael Cooney, EVP at Shea Mortgage, to provide their insight.